How to Prepare CRUSHS

 Do I have to eat the whole pint at once?

-We don't add any anti-freeze chemicals so it's best eaten fresh but respinning later should be ok.
-Be sure to add a splash of milk and make sure it's pretty "re-frozen".
+We don't add any anti-freeze chemicals so it's best eaten fresh but respinning later is fine if refrozen solid hard again.
+Refreeze the full 24 hours.
+Add a little milk again when respinning.

 I have the Ninja Creami Deluxe (or something besides the standard Creami)